erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Random Forest to solve a production problem
+10. Design a system that uses Random Forest to tackle a production problem
 11. Create unit tests with 100% code coverage for Random Forest
 12. Write a technical blog post explaining Random Forest to beginners